DhruvaSharma2003/CivLex/README.md

 # ⚖️ CivLex — Plain-Law Assistant

-Demystify legal PDFs: ask grounded questions with citations, get plain-language rewrites (English/Hindi), compare versions (“What changed?”), extract dates, and export a 2-page brief.
+Demystify legal PDFs: ask grounded questions with citations, get plain-language rewrites (English/Hindi), compare versions, extract dates, and export a 2-page brief.
 **Note:** This is an educational prototype and **not legal advice**.

 ---